damianobarbati/pg-database/README.md

 import { database } from 'pg-database';
 ```

-You can use this module as a simple drop-in replacements for `pg`:
+You can use this module as a simple drop-in replacement for `pg`:

 ```javascript
 import { database } from 'pg-database';